 Relaunched in Fall 2017, Furman’s Safe Zone Program helps insure that there will be faculty and staff members across the university trained in providing non-judgmental support and guidance for students who want to explore issues about their sexuality or gender in a one-on-one environment.
 To identify a safe zone, look for an official Furman safe zone decal displayed in the office of our faculty or staff members.

-The LGBT Committee is an administrative committee composed of faculty,
+The LGBTQ Committee is an administrative committee composed of faculty,

 students, and staff that provides guidance and advocacy within the university on